Excitations of N$_{2 }$ and O$_{2}$ molecules due to helium ion impact and a polarization effect: Introduction

-The study of the emission spectra gives the opportunity to determine the concentration and energy distribution of particles entering the upper layer of the atmosphere.
-To address this problem, it is necessary to determine with high precision absolute cross sections of various inelastic processes, such as ionization, excitation, and charge-exchange.
-However, determination of the absolute cross section, for example, of the excited B $^{2}\Sigma _{u}^{+}$ band system is challenging.
-The number of experimental works in which this excited band system is measured is very limited, and they are usually related to the processes of excitation through electron collisions with nitrogen molecules \cite{17m,18m,19m,20m,21m}.
-However, in the case of electron impact, the experimentally determined cross section for formation of the N$_{2}^{+}$ ions in the A$-$state is only known within 50\% because measurements of excitation cross sections involve various challenges.
-In particular, the lifetime of the nitrogen molecule ions in the A $^{2}\Pi _{u} $ state is about 10$^{-5}$ s \cite{17m,18m}, and during measurements the quenching of excited particles (the transfer of the excited energy to other particles) is expected to occur.
+The study of emission spectra provides an opportunity to determine the concentration and energy distribution of particles entering the upper layer of the atmosphere.
+To address this problem, it is necessary to determine high-precision absolute cross-sections of various inelastic processes, such as ionization, excitation, and charge-exchange.
+However, the determination of the absolute cross-section, for example, of the excited B $^{2}\Sigma _{u}^{+}$ band system is challenging.
+The number of experimental studies in which this excited band system is measured is very limited, and these studies are usually related to the processes of excitation through electron collisions with nitrogen molecules \cite{17m,18m,19m,20m,21m}.
+However, in the case of electron impact, the experimentally determined cross-section for the formation of N$_{2}^{+}$ ions in the A$-$state is only known to be within 50\% because measurements of excitation cross-sections involve various challenges.
+In particular, the lifetime of nitrogen molecule ions in the A $^{2}\Pi _{u}$ state is approximately 10$^{-5}$ s \cite{17m,18m}, and during measurements the quenching of excited particles (the transfer of the excited energy to other particles) is expected to occur.

-The dissociation of highly excited molecular states deserves a special interest and today is a subject of extensive research \cite {22m,23m,24m,25m,26m,27m,28m,29m,30m,31m}, including experimental investigations adds new information.
-The products of molecular dissociation may stay in an excited state.
+The dissociation of highly excited molecular states deserves special interest and is the subject of extensive research \cite {22m,23m,24m,25m,26m,27m,28m,29m,30m,31m}, including experimental investigations that add new information.
+The products of the molecular dissociation may remain in an excited state.
 Highly excited states may decay through pre-dissociation or autoionization channels with the formation of a neutral atom, electron, or ion \cite{23m,24m,25m,27m}.
-For example, neutral fragments resulting from the dissociation of highly excited states were observed in Refs. \cite{26m,28m,29m,30m,31m}.
-The absolute cross section of luminescence due to the excited product of atomic oxygen dissociation in the wavelength range of 97--131 nm was measured for photoionization \cite{32m}.
+For example, neutral fragments resulting from the dissociation of highly excited states were reported in Refs. \cite{26m,28m,29m,30m,31m}.
+The absolute cross-section of the luminescence due to the excited product of atomic oxygen dissociation in the wavelength range of 97--131 nm was measured for photoionization \cite {32m}.